Tolani Asuni

 Tolani Asuni, (January 6, 1924 – June 21, 2011) was a Nigerian medical doctor and psychiatrist.
-Asuni was one of the first indigenous psychiatrists in Nigeria and is credited with promoting mental health in Africa.
-He was educated in Nigeria and the west and returned to Nigeria for his professional life.
-Asuni became the foundation professor of psychiatry at University College Hospital Ibadan where he worked from 1957–1976 as the Medical Superintendent of Aro Medical Hospital.
-From 1979 to 1984 he was the Director of the United Nations Social Defence Research Institute in Rome, Italy.
+Asuni was one of the first indigenous psychiatrists in Nigeria and is credited with promoting or encouraging mental health in Africa.
+He was educated in Nigeria and the West but later returned to Nigeria for his professional life.
+Asuni became the foundation professor of psychiatry at University College Hospital Ibadan where he worked from 1957 to 1976 as the Medical Superintendent of Aro Medical Hospital.
+From 1979 to 1984, he was the Director of the United Nations Social Defence Research Institute in Rome, Italy.
 Asuni was a suicidologist and forensic psychiatrist.
 His 1975 textbook, Mental Health and Disease in Africa, was used for many years by undergraduates and graduate students of mental health.
-Asuni helped to improve global understandings of mental health in Africa and abroad and promoted the universality of mental health conditions.
+Asuni helped to improve global understanding of mental health in Nigeria, Africa and abroad and He promoted the universality of mental health conditions.